joining ascham to support our students

 What You Will Bring

-• Current Working with Children Check Clearance (WWCC) and First Aid / CPR certificates.
+Current Working with Children Check Clearance (WWCC) and First Aid / CPR certificates (or willingness to obtain).

 Interested?

-If this sounds like you, please apply via SEEK by 11.59pm on 16 April 2026.
+To apply please go to SEEK and do so by 11.59pm on Thursday 14 May.
 Applications should include a cover letter and resume (listing WWCC, CPR and First Aid details if available).

 Ascham values staff who demonstrate a positive and proactive approach to their work and have a willingness to participate in the life of the school.
 We look for vibrant, dedicated, and capable staff who have initiative, empathy, a good sense of humour and a professional behaviour to help the school achieve its objectives.